krrm1/qb-clothing/README.md

 # qb-clothing
 no pixel style qb-clothing

-this was for qbus the old ver i made it work with new qb-core have fun

-you can edit the script bec it free script fill free to edit

-make sure you add the sql to data
+make sure to ensure the sql
 ```
 need cd_drawtextui
 ```